 Begin with a pad and a pen.
-Explain that you are both going to write a book together (like a book you regularly read your Toddler).
+Explain that you will write a book together (like a book you regularly read your Toddler).

 10. Make a Shop

-Kids love acting out things they see on a regular basis.
+Kids love acting out things they see regularly.
 As you visit shops with your Toddler, they are more than used to seeing shop assistants get on with their work.
 They will have been watching.

 Now you have a shop!
 Work through various transactions and use it as an opportunity to teach them about money.
-You can introduce some basic math, even if your Toddler is not interested, they are picking it up, I am certain of that.
+You can introduce some basic math, and even if your Toddler is not interested, they pick it up.
+I am certain of that.

-In case you haven’t guessed, I am always on the lookout for an opportunity to teach them something!
+If you haven’t guessed, I am always looking for an opportunity to teach them something!

 It is also a good idea to introduce the concept of paying with a card.

-If you are looking for indoor activities for a 2-year old then I have you covered in this post!
-In fact, it isn’t really just for 2-year olds, these tips cover some indoor activities for Toddlers in general.
+If you are looking for indoor activities for a 2-year old, I have you covered in this post!
+In fact, it isn’t really just for 2-year olds.
+These tips cover some indoor activities for Toddlers in general.